-Promotion
+Grading and Promotion

-All units are mandatory and must be completed in sequence prior to graduation from the program.
-In order to advance through the program, students must successfully complete all required components in each unit as per Table 7: Required Components.
-Promotion is dependent upon an acceptable standard of performance.
+All Units are mandatory and must be completed in sequence prior to graduation from the program.
+Promotion is dependent upon meeting the standards of performance as outlined in this document.
 Final decisions regarding whether students progress through the program rests with the EAC.